kubernetes-sigs/alibaba-cloud-csi-driver/docs/nas-dynamic.md

 > "both": default option, log will be printed both to stdout and host file.

 ### Step 3: Create StorageClass for nas csi

+#### 3.1 Create `subpath` type nas volume
+The `subpath` type nas volume require you to create a nas fileSystem and mountTarget firstly

 ```
 # kubectl create -f ./examples/nas/dynamic/sc-subpath.yaml
 ```